Pac-12 will move to 20-game men's basketball schedule in 2020-21

 "We believe moving to a 20-game schedule will lead to more competitive schedules and help our programs and league achieve our goals of enhancing the Pac-12 basketball brand and preparation for postseason play," said Jamie Zaninovich, the Pac-12's deputy commissioner and COO, in a statement Thursday.

-Pac-12 commissioner Larry Scott said Wednesday (third item in this notebook) that the scheduling change would be considered during Thursday meetings and possibly enacted.
+Pac-12 commissioner Larry Scott said Wednesday (third item in this notebook) that the scheduling change would be considered by school leaders during Thursday meetings and possibly enacted.

 “No one is just kind of sitting there saying we don’t have to tweak or change anything and just hope things improve,” Scott said.
 “We’re giving very serious consideration to a 20-game schedule and we’re looking at some models for more conference involvement in nonconference scheduling decisions."

 UA's schedule skips in 2019-20 are the road trip to Utah and Colorado, plus the home games against Cal and Stanford.
-Under the current format, UA was scheduled to miss the Bay area trip and not host Utah or Colorado.
+Under the current format, UA was scheduled to miss the Bay area trip and not host Utah or Colorado in 2020-21.

+Zaninovich said it was unclear yet whether a 20-game format would involve rematching two of those four scheduled misses to make up the 20 games _ i.e., have UA play at Stanford and host Utah in 2020-21 -- or whether the entire rotating schedule idea might be scrapped to come up with 20 games.

+The 20-game schedule also means the Wildcats will have to shave two games off their nonconference schedule but it is unclear whether it will do so by eliminating one-time guarantee games (typically against mid-major opponents) or holding fewer home-and-home series (typically against high-major teams), or a combination of both.